 2,000 solar panels lining the roofs of our state-of-the-art chicken houses.These panels generate approximately 3.5 million kilowatts of clean, renewable energy each year, which is enough electricity to power 300 local homes for a year!
 Since their installation, the total energy generated by our solar panels is equal to:

 Kreider Farms is also 100% non-landfill, with all of our processing waste going into energy.
 In 2019, our waste generated 282,042 kilowatt hours of renewable energy at the Bainbridge waste-to-energy facility.
 This was an offset of 470 ton of carbon emissions had it been landfilled!

 Farm to Fork

-Our close proximity to markets like Washington, Philadelphia and New York, allows us to provide fresher products to retailers with reduced fossil fuel consumption during distribution.
+Our close proximity to markets like Washington, Philadelphia and New York, allows us to provide fresher products to retailers and consumers with reduced fossil fuel consumption during distribution.